joonassandell/portfolio/README.md

 - `npm run build`: Build the application
 - `npm run preview`: Build the application and preview it locally.
 When previewing app, set `NEXT_PUBLIC_ORIGIN` in [.env.local](.env.local) to `http://localhost:3000`.
 If previewing in LAN, then apply LAN origin (e.g. `http://192.168.0.110:3000`).
 - `npm run start`: Start the application in production mode.
 The application should be compiled with next build first.
 - `npm run deploy:preview`: [Deploy preview](https://vercel.com/docs/concepts/deployments/preview-deployments) of the application to Vercel (preview is like "staging").
 Note that this deploys your local copy no matter of the git commit state.
 [Vercel CLI](https://vercel.com/docs/cli) needs to be installed.
-Linking and rights to the project obviously needed as well.
+Linking and rights to the project are obviously needed as well.

 ### Notes